vmware/dod-compliance-and-automation/docs/tutorials/vSphere/remediate7.md

 ## Remediating virtual machines product controls
 To remediate virtual machines a [PowerCLI script](https://github.com/vmware/dod-compliance-and-automation/blob/master/vsphere/7.0/vsphere/powercli/VMware_vSphere_7.0_STIG_VM_Remediation.ps1) has been provided that will target a single VM, all VMs in a cluster, or all VMs in vCenter based on parameters provided to the script.

-**Note: There are some controls that cannot be remediated with PowerCLI and are not addressed by this script.
-See the scripts description text for more details.**
+> **Note** There are some controls that cannot be remediated with PowerCLI and are not addressed by this script.
+See the scripts description text for more details.

 ### Disabling Controls
 For processing efficiency this script is not constructed to run each control individually, so the STIG ID variables to enable/disable controls are not included as in the ESXi/vCenter scripts.
 If it is desired to skip some controls they could be commented out in the `$vmconfig` variable in the script.

 ### Run remediation script on target virtual machines
 This example will remediate all hosts in the vSphere cluster named `cluster0`.
 If running on a single host is desired, specify the `hostname` parameter instead of `cluster` and provide the hostname as displayed in vCenter.

 ```powershell
 # Running the script.
 > .\VMware_vSphere_7.0_STIG_VM_Remediation.ps1 -vcenter 10.182.131.166 -vccred $vccred -cluster "cluster0" -reportpath C:\Temp